nmskhan/FunConPy/README.md

                         standard brain
   --refbrainmask=FILE   pointer to brain mask of reference image if not using
                         standard brain
-  --fwhm=5              FWHM kernel smoothing in mm. default is 5mm --refacpoint=45,63,36
+  --fwhm=5              FWHM kernel smoothing in mm (default is 5) --refacpoint=45,63,36
                         AC point of reference image if not using standard MNI brain
+  --skullstrip=bet/afni
+                        Use FSL's BET or AFNI's 3dSkullStrip+3dAutomask for skull stripping data Default is 'bet'.
+  --fval=0.4            fractional intensity threshold value to use while
+                        skull stripping bold.
+BET default is 0.4 [0:1].
+                        3dAutoMask default is 0.5 [0.1:0.9].
+A lower value
+                        makes the mask larger.
-  --betfval=0.4         f value to use while skull stripping. default is 0.4 --anatbetfval=0.5     f value to use while skull stripping ANAT. default is
+  --anatfval=0.5        fractional intensity threshold value to use while
+                        skull stripping ANAT.
+BET default is 0.5 [0:1].
-                        0.5
+                        3dSkullStrip default is 0.6 [0:1].
+A lower value makes
+                        the mask larger.
+  --regmethod=ants/fsl  Register and normalize images using 'ants' or 'fsl'.
+                        Default is 'fsl'.
+  --detrend=2           polynomial up to which to detrend signal.
+Default is 2
+                        (constant + linear + quadratic).
   --lpfreq=0.08         frequency cutoff for lowpass filtering in HZ.  default
                         is .08hz
-  --hpfreq=0.01         frequency cutoff for highpass filtering in HZ.  default
+  --hpfreq=0.01         frequency cutoff for highpass filtering in HZ.
-                        is .01hz
+                        default is .01hz
   --corrlabel=FILE      pointer to 3D label containing ROIs for the
                         correlation search. default is the 116 region AAL label file
   --corrtext=FILE       pointer to text file containing names/indices for ROIs
-                        for the correlation search. default is the 116 region AAL label txt file --corrts=FILE         If using step 7b by itself, this is the path to parcellation output (default is to use
+                        for the correlation search. default is the 116 region AAL label txt file --corrts=FILE         If using step 9b by itself, this is the path to parcellation output (default is to use
                         OUTPATH/corrlabel_ts.txt), which will be used as input to the correlation.